-• The designation "special dietary", "special dietetic" or an appropriate equivalent term, may be used in conjunction with the name only where the product corresponds to the definition [of an FSDU].
+- The designation "special dietary", "special dietetic" or an appropriate equivalent term, may be used in conjunction with the name only where the product corresponds to the definition [of an FSDU]. - Name of the FSDU

 • The characterizing essential feature, but not the condition for which the food is intended, shall be stated in appropriate descriptive terms in close proximity to the name of the food.